ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/quickstart.rst

 ===========================================

 In the first section we will
-demonstrate the basic workflow of create a proposal and how to cast a vote on it.
+demonstrate the basic workflow of creating a proposal and how to cast a vote on it.
 This workflow will be divided into 4 stages:
 `proposal`, `voting`, `freeze`, and `clearing the RAM`.